 Tomatoes like their soils slightly on the acidic side.
 Meaning the ideal 6.0 to 6.8 pH they crave is slightly below the neutral measurement of 7.0.
 To test your soils you can buy a simple home soil test kit, and then amend your soils accordingly.
 If you need to lower your pH, the addition of organic materials, such as compost, or aluminum sulfate to your soils will get the job done.
 Compost will continue to break down and decompose while in ground, providing additional nutrients, as well as improving soils structure.
 Simply work either into the soils prior to planting or add as you see fit during the growing season.

-Tomatoes a BIG eaters due to their excessive rapid growth, flowering, and feeding of seriously copious amounts of fruits each season.
-Most do well on a feeding schedule, especially if you know your soils are nutrient poor.
-Even if you believe you have a good soil, a small addition at planting cannot hurt.
+Tomatoes BIG eaters due to their excessive rapid growth, flowering, and feeding of seriously copious amounts of fruits each season.
+Most do well on a feeding schedule, especially if you know your soils are nutrient-poor.
+Even if you believe you have good soil, a small addition at planting cannot hurt.

-If you are considering fertilizing, doing so at time of transplant, and again as a side dressing when fruits are golf ball sized and every three weeks afterwards should be enough.
-One and a half tablespoons per plant is all you need.
+If you are considering fertilizing, doing so at the time of transplant, and again as a side dressing when fruits are golf ball-sized and every three weeks afterward should be enough.
+One and a half tablespoons per plant are all you need.